Does Car Insurance Cover Windshield Repair?

 In general, glass claims are not likely to increase your rates as much as other types of claims.
 For instance, a collision coverage claim raises your insurance rates an average of $335 for a six-month policy.
 The rate increase tends to be much higher when using collision insurance because such claims are considered to be more within the control of the driver, while comprehensive claims are less likely to be in their control.

 A glass claim is usually no different than a standard claim.
-The process will nearly always start by contacting your insurance company.
+The process will nearly always start by contacting your car insurance company.
 This can typically be done by calling your insurance agent or filing online.
 Making a claim online or through a mobile app is usually quite easy and can allow you to upload photos instantly to get the claims process started.

 If your windshield was damaged in an act of vandalism, you should file a police report as soon as possible.
 After contacting the police, begin the claims process with your insurer as you normally would.
+Check out our list of car insurance companies offering the best customer experience.

 Most often, minor glass damages like a little chip or crack can usually be fixed without having to replace the entire windshield — as long as you act fast enough.
 As soon as you notice small chips or cracks, it’s best to get your windshield repaired as soon as possible to prevent this damage from getting worse.
 Cracks that form can be worsened by sun exposure, temperature extremes, excessive moisture and even bumps in the road.
 Quick action can help prevent you from having to purchase an entirely new windshield.